 A blend of exchange synthetic substances will void the GM support, will corrupt coolant uprightness, and perhaps harm the coolant arrangement of your GM vehicle.
 Dex-Cool is orange so it is in no way mistaken for conventional green shaded coolant.
 Blending green coolant will decrease the adequacy of Dex-Cool from 5 years/150,000 miles down to just 2 years/30,000 miles.

 Buy DexCool to finish off your universal antifreeze.
 Privately owned businesses sell Dex-Cool including Shell and Prestone.
-Assess a coolant meets GM’s Dex-Cool GM6277M specs, which ought to be marked on the side of the bottle.
+Assess a coolant that meets GM’s Dex-Cool GM6277M specs, which ought to be marked on the side of the bottle.

 You can get the proper coolant at a car parts supply store.
 If all else fails, request that a store representative assist you with finding the right coolant.